schwa/MetalCompilerPlugin/README.md

 - [ ] File and link to feedback items for the limitations and issues above.
 - [ ] More configuration options.
+- [ ] Searching for .metallib works in Xcode Unit Tests but fails under `swift test`.
+Why?